Loading...

 Welcome back.

-Did you see that?
-Did you spot that?
-Take the first term of 4n, four, add one, we get the first term of 4n, add one.
+Did you see that, did you spot that?
+Take the first term of 4n four, add one, we get the first term of 4n add one.

-Take the second term of 4n, eight, add one, and we get the second term of 4n, add one, and the pattern repeats throughout.
+Take the second term of 4n eight, add one, and we get the second term of 4n add one, and the pattern repeats throughout.

-This is the shift that Jacob was all about, the sequence 4n shifted by positive one each time becomes a sequence 4n plus one.
+The sequence 4n shifted by positive one each time becomes a sequence 4n plus one.

-The sequence 4n plus one, I hope you noted still has a common difference of positive four, but the terms have shifted.
+The sequence 4n plus one, I hope you noted, still has a common difference of positive four, but the terms have shifted.

 We can see this shift as a translation on a number line.